Contemplating today's Gospel

 “Come to me, all you who labor and are burdened…, and you will find rest”

-Our aim, a starting point to the love of God, is to be permanently with Christ, “yoke” of a law which is not based in the limited capacity of human motivations, but in the eternal saving willingness of God.
+Our aim, a starting point to the love of God, is to be permanently united with Christ.
+This is the “yoke” of a law which is not based on the limited capacity of human motivations, but on the eternal saving willingness of God.

-In this sense Benedict XVI tells us in one of his Catechesis: “God has a will with and for us and it must become the measure of our willing and being; and the essence of “heaven” is that it is where God’s will is unswervingly done.
+In this sense Benedict XVI tells us: “God has a will with and for us and it must become the measure of our willing and being; and the essence of ‘heaven’ is that it is where God’s will is unswervingly done.
 Or, to put it in somewhat different terms, where God’s will is done is heaven.
-Jesus himself is “heaven” in the deepest and truest sense of the word—he in whom and through whom God’s will is wholly done.
-The gravitational pull of our own will constantly draws us away from God’s will and turns us into mere “earth.”
+Jesus himself is ‘heaven’ in the deepest and truest sense of the word—he in whom and through whom God’s will is wholly done.
+The gravitational pull of our own will constantly draws us away from God’s will and turns us into mere ‘earth.’
 But he accepts us, he draws us up to himself, into himself, and in communion with him we too learn God’s will.”
 Amen!

 Other comments